Adaptive Output Token Escalation Design

 - Reduces average slot reservation from 32K to 8K (4x improvement)

-Why not progressive escalation (8K → 16K → 32K → 64K)?
+- Progressive escalation (8K → 16K → 32K → 64K) requires regenerating the full response each time

 Why is escalation outside the retry loop?